 With all of this in mind, be sure to do the following after your accident:

 These may seem minor at first, but if they grow beyond small annoyances, a personal injury suit may become necessary in your journey toward recovery.
-If you are seriously injured, a lawsuit is likely unavoidable, and MR Civil Justice is prepared to stick up for you.
+If you are seriously injured, a lawsuit is likely unavoidable, and Mathias Raphael PLLC Accident & Injury Lawyers is prepared to stick up for you.

 Our Chicago motorcycle accident lawyers are prepared to pool our collective experience, legal know-how, and resources into working toward the settlement you deserve.
 We have a track record of proven success and can help you navigate the challenges of filing a lawsuit with as much peace of mind as possible.